 Ruido Flamenco award-winning compositions have firm musical roots in flamenco.
 Using traditional modes, chords and Palos (rhythm families).
 Unafraid to sing of powerful historical events such as war, refugees, deception, love and hope.
 Ruido conjure a vivid Indie-flamenco soundscape.

 Our Aussie Peña Flamenco Tradition

-In the small streets of Seville you can find three types of Flamenco.
-There is the polished high-art shows in theatres, the tablao performance spaces with queues at the door, formal seating, drinks and meals and then there are these amazing small pop-up events in noisy little bars called peñas where families and friends perform.
-In these spaces the tourists are permitted but not given front seats.
+In the small streets of Seville, you can find three types of Flamenco.
+There are the polished high-art shows in theatres, the tablao performance spaces with queues at the door, formal seating, drinks, and meals and then there are these amazing small pop-up events in noisy little bars called peñas where families and friends perform.
+In these spaces, the tourists are permitted but not given front seats.
 This is the Peña flamenco style we love.
-Here you see the aunty or uncle singing whilst the grandpa whacks his walking stick, a little nephew dances and a cousin plays guitar.
+Here you see the aunty or uncle singing whilst the grandpa whacks his walking stick, little nephew dances and a cousin plays guitar.
 The extended family dust off the elders and present them with pride.

 It is in this enthusiastic chaos that innovation and tradition entwine.
 The charm and endurance of the art of flamenco is carried through oral tradition yet the young are encouraged to voice their story.
 As you pass these bars you are drawn in by the music, the dance and the energy.
 This is our tradition.
 We bring in anyone with a love of flamenco, we work with them and tease out their best.

 There are no barriers in this amazing troupe.
 Ruido set their own rules.
 These musicians get up and dance, and the dancers sing and play!
 They are a bit cheeky and quite brazen.
 They sing in English and Spanish because they want their audience to know the character of their songs.
 They cheer one another on and they laugh at any bloopers.
 No show is the same as the last.